Kehrlann/carvel-demo/slides/slides.md

 ### ytt: YAML templating tool

+YAML-aware, Kubernetes-agnostic, YAML templating and patching tool

-YAML-aware, equivalent to Helm & Kustomize
+~ Equivalent to **Helm** & Kustomize

 - **Control flow (for, if)**
 - **Functions**